What you need to know:

 - Discuss and define clearly “emergency situation” and related expectations

-1.7.
-Try a free work-life balance mobile app
+- Try a work-life balance mobile app

 Working from home can blur the lines between work and home life by making work constantly present and accessible.
 Some ideas for creating/maintaining separation between work and home include: